for Your Blog?

 If you’re using a Blogger subdomain (.blogspot.com), the Blogger settings method is quicker.
 The extra verification process is not required.

-If you have a custom domain, the manual method via the GSC website may require extra verification.
+If you have a custom domain (www.mydearblog.com), you'd better access via the Google Search Console website.
+In the manual method, the GSC website may require extra verification.

-Image7 shows what my blog looks like after I enter my blog URL into the search box on Bing.
+Image7. shows what my blog looks like after I entered my blog URL into the search box on Bing.

 ![]() |